dragonrider0601/FriendshipAdder/README.md

 # FriendshipAdder
-#Currently in beta
+Currently in beta\n
-#Created for Windows using Netbeans
+Created for Windows using Netbeans\n

-#Keep track of your friends and their interests
+Keep track of your friends and their interests
 #Record and view the following information
 #Name
 #Gender